RFP release: September 14, 2020

 - Does your team currently own the proposed project site or have a strategy for site control?

 How long will I have to perform the pre-development activities under the terms of the grant from the Pre-Development Fund?

-The Pre-Development Fund will allow up to three years for full expenditure of the grant.
+The Pre-Development Fund makes 12-month grants.
+However, staff may extend full expenditure of the grant for up to three years.
 Grant recipients should expect to provide regular predetermined status updates about the project in accordance with the outcomes identified in the proposal.

 Am I eligible for the Pre-Development Fund if this is my first development project?

 Yes, as long as your project is aligned with the requirement of the RFP.